Tyler Stephenson Player Props: Reds vs. Giants

-On Tuesday, Tyler Stephenson (hitting .179 in his past 10 games) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+On Wednesday, Tyler Stephenson (.179 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Ross Stripling.
 First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Brewers.
+He reached base in his only plate appearance in his most recent game against the Giants.

 Tyler Stephenson Game Info & Props vs. the Giants